 As with all mathematical models of natural systems, the groundwater flow and solute transport model is limited by factors, such as scale, accuracy of the estimated hydraulic properties and/or boundary conditions, and the underlying simplifications and assumptions incorporated into the model.
 These factors result in limitations to the model's appropriate uses and to the interpretations that may be made of the simulation results.
+The proposed remedy design and range of operation were based on the conceptual site model, calibrated groundwater flow model, the predictive solute transport modeling and sensitivity analysis, and professional judgment.

 Several strategies were employed to address the uncertainties inherent to the predictive model.
-As discussed in Section 4, the flow model was calibrated against: (a) long-term average groundwater levels that incorporate seasonal/other fluctuations in the system flow conditions, (b) average monthly floodplain levels responding to fluctuating river levels, (c) short-term responses to pump testing events, and (d) plume development over time, and the autocalibration program PEST was employed to refine the calibration and to reduce effects of uncertainty in each calibration target.
-This calibration procedure resulted in a highly heterogeneous distribution of hydraulic conductivity to better represent the natural system.
+As discussed in Section 4, the flow model was calibrated against: (a) long-term average groundwater levels that incorporate seasonal/other fluctuations in the system flow conditions, (b) average monthly floodplain levels responding to fluctuating river levels, (c) short-term responses to pump testing events, and (d) plume development over time, and the autocalibration program PEST was employed to refine the calibration.
+This calibration procedure resulted in a highly heterogeneous distribution of hydraulic conductivity to represent the natural system.
 Note that density-dependent flows (resulting from potential deviations in temperature and salinity) were not simulated because these will have a negligible impact on system flows and the remedy design when compared to the natural heterogeneity of the aquifer.

-With respect to the solute transport model, uncertainty associated with subsurface heterogeneity was addressed by simulating the system as a dual-domain model, allowing for interaction between the mobile and immobile portions of the aquifer (see Section 6.2.1).
-Uncertainty was further addressed by conducting a detailed sensitivity analysis on various solute transport parameters [i.e., Cr(VI) partition coefficient, manganese generation/attenuation rate, and arsenic generation/attenuation rate] as discussed in Section 6.2 and 10.
+A dual domain mass-transfer approach was used to model solute transport in the heterogeneous aquifer system as the small-scale preferential flow pathways cannot be fully and explicitly represented by the spatial discretization in a numerical model for practical reasons.
+Uncertainty was further addressed by conducting a detailed sensitivity analysis on various solute transport parameters (i.e., Cr(VI) partition coefficient, manganese generation/attenuation rate, and arsenic generation/attenuation rate) as discussed in Section 6.2 and 10.
 This sensitivity analysis can be utilized to address the uncertainty in the model by providing a range of remedial impacts and relative impacts of byproducts.